Restricting Data Access to Specific Domains#

 https://www.example/com/app/stock/AAPL

-while these would not be valid referers under the restriction ‘www.example.com/app/stock’:
+The following referers, however, would not be valid under the restriction www.example.com/app/stock:

 http://www.example.com/